 Estimated Reading Time: 9 Mins

-When you’re experiencing PMDD symptoms making rational decisions can be extremely hard.
+When you’re experiencing PMDD symptoms, making rational decisions can be extremely difficult.

-Below are a few examples of the circumstantial questions I’ve been faced with along my PMDD journey.
+To illustrate what I mean, below are a few examples of the situational questions I’ve faced throughout my PMDD journey.

-Do I just want this versus do I need this?
+Do I simply want this, or do I genuinely need this?

 Image by lookstudio on freepik

-Decision making when you’re someone who experiences PMDD can affect all areas of life.
+Decision making when you’re a woman who experiences PMDD can affect all areas of life.

-Normal emotional experiences are to be expected for most individuals facing life decisions, for example uncertainty and small bouts of anxiety.
+Some degree of emotional fluctuation is to be expected when facing life decisions, such as uncertainty or brief bouts of anxiety.

-For those of us with the condition however, these emotional responses become extremely heightened during our symptomatic days.
+For those of us with this condition, however, these emotional responses become far more heightened during our symptomatic days.

 Image by vecstock on freepik

-When we lean into the intensity of our emotionally heightened symptoms during important life decisions, we can alter our lives quite dramatically – and not in a good way.
+When we lean into the intensity of emotionally charged symptoms while making important life decisions, the consequences can be life-altering.

 Image by freepik

-Life decisions that would arise during my bad weeks were met with impulsive reactional outcomes that would later affect me detrimentally.
+Life decisions that arose during my PMDD episodes were often met with impulsive, reactional choices that later proved detrimental.

-You may have heard me cover this in one of my previous posts ‘PMDD & Finance’ where I detail how my financial state spiralled out of control due to the impact of symptomatic led responses.
+You may have heard me discuss this in one of my previous posts ‘PMDD & Finance’.

 Image by DC Studio on freepik

-Usual work stress during PMDD weeks felt like an unbearable nightmare.
+Usual work stress during PMDD weeks would feel unbearable.

-Unable to cope with the demands of my job, I’d quickly sink into a hole which would leave me feeling overwhelmed, emotionally vulnerable, on edge and like a complete failure.
+Unable to cope with the demands of my job, I would quickly sink into feelings of overwhelm, emotional vulnerability, and a profound sense of anxiety and failure.

-For a long time, the affects of my condition made me feel a deep level of embarrassment.
+For a long time, my condition caused me a great deal of embarrassment and shame.

 Image by shurkin_son on freepik

-Why was I struggling so badly to do the things other people could quite easily get on with.
+Why was I struggling so badly to do the things other people did with such ease?

-Annoyingly but also to be expected, I’d only struggle severely during the worst of my symptoms.
+Frustratingly, this struggle only occurred during the worst of my symptoms.

-Going through this cycle of despair each month would finally lead me to a summarised conclusion – that the job wasn’t for me.
+Going through this cycle of despair each month would often lead me to the same inaccurate conclusion — that the job wasn’t for me.

-And so, I’d leave and move to the next one only to experience the above all over again – eventually.
+And so, I’d leave and move onto the next only to eventually experience the above all over again.

 Image by freepik